Yelp partners with Curbside to add order pickup to its app for CVS, Pizza Hut and more

 But to be clear, this feature is something that Curbside is providing to its customers – not Yelp.
 Curbside today works with a number of stores beyond CVS, including through partnerships with Sephora, Westfield malls, and others.
 But because it requires an inventory feed, Curbside works well for restaurants with fixed menus and larger retailers – not mom-and-pops – on the retail side.

 In addition to CVS, this pickup option is also available for Curbside customer Pizza Hut, which is live now in the Bay Area on Yelp.
+The Pizza Hut integration is considering a trial.

 Other stores and quick serve restaurants will be added in the future, Curbside tells us.
 It’s working with a handful of restaurant chains – those that are regional or national – which will add pickups to Yelp in the months ahead.